lMIA Employer Requirements For Foreign Workers

 Employer requirements for LMIA

 LMIA employer requirements are guidelines for Canadian employers who want to hire foreign workers with specialized knowledge that are in short supply.
-In Canada, all employers require a Labour Market Impact Assessment (LMIA), formerly known as a Labour Market Opinion (LMO), if they wish to hire a temporary foreign worker.
+In Canada, business immigration requires all employers to obtain a positive Labour Market Impact Assessment (LMIA), formerly known as a Labour Market Opinion (LMO), if they wish to hire a temporary foreign worker.

 The Temporary Foreign Worker Program (TFWP) lets employers hire temporary workers to fill temporary labour and skill shortages.
 If they plan on hiring a work through the TFWP, they need to apply for a LMIA and also pay the fee of $1,000 per worker that they hire.